SWI-Prolog/swipl-devel/CMAKE.md

 ### Windows

+The windows installer is created from the cross-compiled version using a Linux native port of the NSIS  installer generator.
 Ensure `makensis` is installed (`apt-get install nsis`) and run the  commands below to in the build directory create the installer:

     cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE=../cmake/cross/linux_win64.cmake -G Ninja ..
     ninja